reedv/template/essays/learning-javascript.md

 type: essay
 title: Javascript First Impressions
 date: 2016-08-29
-lables:
+labels:
   - Javascript
   - Learning
 ---
-So.
-What do you think about Javascript so far?
-If you’re a complete newbie, how does it compare to other programming languages that you know?
-If you have prior experience, did you learn new things from this module, perhaps with respect to ES6?
-Do you think Javascript is a good or bad programming language from a software engineering perspective?
-What about athletic software engineering?
-Did you find the practice WODs to be useful?
-What do you think about this style of learning?
-Is it stressful?
-Is it enjoyable?
-Do you think it will work for you?
----

 __On Javascript__

-I recently started learning java script and coming from C++ being my first language, there are a lot of things that are a welcomed change.
+I recently started learning Javascript for a software engineering class and, coming from C++ being my first language, there are a lot of things that come as a welcomed change.
 I'm just going to list everything I like about the language so far.

 1. Its a scripting language, so you can quickly do tests and experiments with it (in this case, from the Node.js environment).
 2. Objects in Javascript more closely resemble key-value lists, rather than a C-like object with predefined fields and methods, so attributes can be added or removed at runtime as needed.
 This all works as expected because...